ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 **Total carbon emissions of employee monitors: 128.16kgCO<sub>2</sub>e/year**

 The operational hours of the laptops and montitors did not take into account the actual number of working hours per year.
-It assumed full time operational hours in the beer mat estimates.<span style="color: coral">*Hannah, do you want to update the above calculations with the 70% BYOD to GWF we used for upstream hardware calcs?
+It assumed full time operational hours in the beer mat estimates. <span style="color: coral">*Hannah, do you want to update the above calculations with the 70% BYOD to GWF we used for upstream hardware calcs?
 Or leave it as is?
 I think I was only considering the 70% attribution purely from an embodied carbon perspective - and not reflecting the time employees actually work for GWF.
 How do you want to do this?*</span>
+<span style="color: red">Great question David, thanks for raising.
+It makes most sense to me to also divide this by 70% to demonstrate the BYOD policy.
+I can't see a compelling reason not to make it consistent, but I'm happy to hear reasons if you see something I dont.
+Thanks, Han</span>

 **Printers**